 Mini Chocolate Silk Pies

 - 16 ounces chocolate chip cookie dough (homemade or a store-bought roll)

 - 1/2 cup unsalted butter (1 stick) at room temperature

 - 3 ounces semi-sweet baking chocolate, melted and cooled

 - 1 teaspoon pure vanilla extract

-- Prepare the Crust: Place a rack in the center of the oven and preheat oven to 350ºF.
+- Place a rack in the center of the oven and preheat oven to 350ºF.
 Grease a 24-cup mini muffin tin.
 Divide chocolate chip cookie dough into 24 pieces and roll each piece into a ball.
 Place dough in prepared muffin tin cups.

 - Bake dough until deep golden brown and set, about 15 minutes.
 Remove from oven and use the bottom of a shot glass to make an impression in each cup.
 Let cool in pan for 10 minutes.
 With a butter knife, gently remove each cookie cup from the tin and transfer to a rack to cool completely.

 - In the bowl of a standing mixer fitted with the paddle attachment or a large mixing bowl, cream the butter until smooth.
 Gradually beat in the granulated sugar, continuing to combine until the mixture is light-colored and very well blended.
 Beat in the salt.
 Once the melted chocolate is completely cooled, beat in the chocolate and vanilla extract.
 If using a standing mixer, switch to the whisk attachment.
 Add the eggs, one at a time, beating for a full five minutes on high speed after each addition.
 (Don’t cheat!)